To kick sales of its ultra-low-cost Nano into higher gear, Tata Motors

-Unable to afford a big vehicle to haul crops and fertiliser and unwilling to justify paying two or three times the price for a higher-end car given his limited usage, Pisal bought Nano for its cost, fuel efficiency and extended warranty.
+Unable to afford a big vehicle to haul crops and fertilizer and unwilling to justify paying two or three times the price for a higher-end car given his limited usage, Pisal was sold on the Nano's cost, fuel efficiency and extended warranty.

 Whenever I wanted to visit my relatives I had to rely on public transport or a bike.
 The car allows me to travel with my family, said Pisal, 36, who bought his Nano in October.